upperlinecode/intro-to-front-end-teacher-guide/Day 01/Lesson 03 -- Intro to CSS/Lesson Plan.md

 			<ul>
 				<li> Students enter class and take a blank index card</li>
 				<li> Students look at the code sample and make three observations and one inference.  </li>
+        <li> When called to attention, students shareout observations and inferences. </i>
 			</ul>
 		</td>
   </tr>